Service Policy: Volunteers

 V. Length of Volunteer Placement

-The duration of the volunteer commitment can be either short-term for specific projects or programs, or in limited circumstances, on an ongoing basis.
+The duration of the volunteer commitment can be either short-term for specific projects or programs, or long-term.
 If a volunteer does not contribute four hours of work for a three-month period, that volunteer will be considered to have resigned from the volunteer program and the placement can be transferred to another volunteer.
-The volunteer relationship can be terminated at any time by either party.
+While the volunteer relationship can be terminated at any time by either party, some volunteer positions require a minimum length of service commitment.

 VI.
 Volunteer Security Issues